mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 The biggest known fund-my-project platform is definitely [KickStarter](https://kickstarter.com/).

-People give funds to projects they love and in exchange they get certain discounts or extra addons as initial customers.
+People <b style="color:#00adb5">pre-order</b> the products by giving funds to projects they love and in exchange they get certain discounts or extra addons as a bonus for being an initial customers.
 The products are all pre-ordered and go into production if the project gets enough funding.

 ### ProductHunt

-[ProductHunt](https://www.producthunt.com/) has became a very known place where the, already a bit more polished, products see the light of day.
+[ProductHunt](https://www.producthunt.com/) has became a very known place where the, already a bit more polished, products <b style="color:#00adb5">see the light of day</b>.

 Mostly ProductHunt projects are software-based, but there were also some notable [hardware products](https://www.producthunt.com/topics/hardware) published.